nfejes/PEP-457-notes/README.md

 * Larry Hastings <larry at hastings.org>
 * Status: draft

-The original PEP was proposed at October 8 2013 by Larry Hasting and has been
+The original PEP was proposed at October 8 2013 by Larry Hasting and has been...

+**more on background, introduction, previous PEPs?**

 ## Motivation
 In Python there are different semantics for function parameters declaration.
 This can be confusing for the programmer, especially when the documentation specifies two or more different versions of the same function that takes different numbers of arguments.
 This can be confusing because the actual implementation must be made as one single function, so if the programmer looks at the source code for the function, the parameters will most likely not match the ones in the documentation.